amirmasoudabdol/SAM/doc/Components.md

 ### Experiment

 As mentioned, `Experiment` object acts as an umbrella object for everything related to an actual experiment.
-This includes metadata (`ExperimentSetup`), raw data, method/model for generating the data, e.g., *linear model*, and method of testing the hypothesis.
-The `Researcher` object has complete control to every aspects of an `Experiment` with one exception, it can only read but not change the `ExperimentSetup` object.
+This includes metadata (`ExperimentSetup`), raw data, method/model for generating the data, e.g., [*linear model*](DataStrategy.md#linear-model), and methods of testing the hypothesis.
+The `Researcher` object has the complete control over every aspects of an `Experiment` with one exception, it can only read but not change the `ExperimentSetup` object.
 This is an important factor when later we implement the concept of pre-registration.

-Below is a list of variables and methods of `Experiment`.
+Below is a short list of variables and methods of `Experiment`.

 - *Data Objects*
 	- `measurements`, a dataset of all data points for each group